rhevorn/shape/docs/ARCHITECTURE.md

 where Go generics cannot construct a named runtime type directly.

 The confirmed canonical module path is `github.com/rhevorn/goshape`.

+## Recursive schemas

+`Lazy(name, provider)` is the explicit recursion boundary.
+Its provider is resolved at most once and the resolved schema is safely published to concurrent parsers.
+Construction remains explicit: recursion does not depend on reflection, global registries, or mutable package state.

+The name is used only as the JSON Schema `$defs` key.
+Names must be unique per exported document, and JSON Pointer escaping is applied when constructing a `$ref`.
+Recursive exports share one build context so direct and mutually recursive graphs terminate without dropping definitions.

+## Alternative schemas

+`Union` means that at least one alternative must parse successfully and returns the first successful result. `OneOf` evaluates every alternative and succeeds only when exactly one parses successfully.
+Their JSON Schema representations are `anyOf` and `oneOf`, respectively.

 ## Public compatibility decisions